Are rainbows the only multi-coloured phenomena in the sky above Albuquerque? No, they’re definitely not.

 If you thought a balloon did nothing more than float, think again.
-Balloon rodeos, glow flights and mass ascensions are just some of the things which will make the Albuquerque Balloon Fiesta 2019 a spectacular of light and color.
+Balloon rodeos, glow flights and mass ascensions are just some of the things which make the Albuquerque Balloon Fiesta a spectacular of light and color.

 From dawn to dusk and beyond, the talented balloon pilots put themselves and their equipment through its paces.
 If you fancy seeing the ground from a different angle too, you can do.

-Though you might need to crack open the piggy bank to take a hot air balloon flight at the fiesta itself as they average around $300 per person.
+Though you might need to crack open the piggy bank to take a hot air balloon flight at the fiesta itself as they average around three hundred dollars per person.

-Don’t worry if you’re not a high flier or the thought of your feet leaving ‘tierra firma’ makes you dizzy.
+Don’t worry if you’re not a high flier or the thought of your feet leaving tierra firma makes you dizzy.
 Down at ground level there’s also plenty of other activities which will keep you busy and entertained.

-You’ll want to check out the amazing 7-Eleven Balloon Discovery Center where you can find out lots of interesting facts about balloons, how they’re made, how the weather conditions affects flying and if you’re at the Balloon Fiesta with children, they’ll have a chance to light up a balloon burner for real.
+You’ll want to check out the amazing 7-Eleven Balloon Discovery Centre where you can find out lots of interesting facts about balloons, how they’re made, how the weather conditions affects flying and if you’re at the Balloon Fiesta with children, they’ll have a chance to light up a balloon burner for real.

 If you’re in Germany through September-October you might be interested in the Oktoberfest

 There’s also a fascinating exhibition of NASA aeronautics and scientific ballooning which you won’t want to miss.
-The great thing is there’s no extra charge for visiting the Discovery Center.
+The great thing is there’s no extra charge for visiting the Discovery Centre.
 It’s all included in the general session admission charge of $10.

 What else happens at the Albuquerque Balloon Fiesta?
 Lots!